jakusha/jakusha/README.md

  - 🔭 I’m currently working on personal side projects.
  - 🌱 I’m currently on the journey, to become a bad-ass developer
 - 👯 I’m looking to collaborate on open source  projects.
-- 🤔 I’m looking for help with getting a Software Developer role.
+- 🤔 I’m currently looking for a fulltime Software Developer role.
 - 📫 How to reach me: aaronebube123@gmail.com .
 - ⚡ Fun fact: My first name is a palindrome.